exercism/kotlin/README.md

 This guide covers contributing to the Kotlin track.
 If you are new, this guide is for you.

-If, at any point, you're having any trouble, pop in the [Gitter exercism/dev room](https://gitter.im/exercism/dev) for help.
+If, at any point, you're having any trouble, pop in the [Building Exercism](https://forum.exercism.org/c/exercism/building-exercism/125) category of the [Exercism forum](https://forum.exercism.org/) for help.

 ## Contributing With Minimal Setup